cloudflare/pint/docs/configuration.md

 ```

 - `allowed` - list of allowed owner names, this option accepts regexp rules.
-  When set, all owners set via comments must much at least one entry on this list.
+  When set, all owners set via comments must match at least one entry on this list.

 If there's no `owners:allowed` configuration block, or if it's empty, then any
 owner name is accepted.